 Ninety (90) days prior to the expiration date on the yellow certificate, a yellow notice is sent reminding the facility that an inspection is due.
 Your previous inspector’s name and telephone number is provided.

 The following should be posted for each inspection:

-- A copy of the Radiation Safety Procedures for Non-Medical X-ray Devices;
+- A copy of the Radiation Safety Practices for Non-medical Devices

 - The yellow certificate for each x-ray unit.

 The inspection may be performed by any of the Private Inspectors or State Inspectors qualified to perform inspections on non-medical x-ray machines.
 See our Listing of Qualified Private Inspectors below.
 Please note that the cost of these machine inspections is set by each individual Private Inspector.